alok-research/ATSA-WANet/README.md

 Note3: First, use the following command to allow permission for all the bash scripts: chmod +x param_dics_display.sh config.sh automation.sh gnu_configure.sh

+Note4: ensure gnuplot installed or not in your machine. if not installed then install by the following command (for ubuntu): sudo apt-get update sudo apt-get -y install gnuplot

 Phase-I
 Step1: Open the script file name ‘param_disc_display.sh’
 Step2: Provide NS-3 version (installed in user machine in which user wants to execute a program)